suchja/x11server/README.md

 My intention for this image was to have a clear separation of concerns.
 This image is responsible for all the X-Server stuff.
 Another image can fully concentrate on the application and is simply linked to a container of this image.

+More details can be found [here](Story.md).

 ##Usage

-**ATTENTION:** This image is currently under development.
-Especially security is not considered.
-So please be aware of this when using it.
-When development is completed, passwords and other security aspects will be documented here.
+Running a container based on this image is quite easy.
+It is intended to be run as daemon.
+So you can run via:

+`docker run -d --name display -e VNC_PASSWORD=newPW -p 5900:5900 suchja/x11server`

+You should give it a name (here `display`), because a container running the client should be linked with this container.
+Forwarding the port `5900` allows you to access the VNC server from within your network.

 ###Environment Variables
-When you start the `x11-service` image, you should adjust at least some of its configuration.
+When you start the `x11server` image, you should adjust at least some of its configuration.

+Hint: In case you don't like to type the environment variables on the command prompt, docker run can also read it from a config file (see [here](https://docs.docker.com/reference/commandline/cli/#examples_8)).
+Especially for passwords (see below) this this should be done to prevent any issues with your shell history (see [here](http://linuxcommando.blogspot.de/2014/07/hide-command-from-bash-command-line.html)).

 `VNC_PASSWORD`